XiaoruiZhu/blog/about/index.md

   creditlink: https://xiaoruizhu.github.io/about/
 ---

-This is personal site of Xiaorui (Jeremy) Zhu, who is a doctoral student at University of Cincinnati.
+This is personal site of Xiaorui (Jeremy) Zhu, who is a doctoral student at University of Cincinnati, Lindner College of Business.
 His major is Business Analytics which is also called quantitative analysis.
-He is an enthusiast of data motivated analysis.
-He love to learn new knowledge and can quickly become skilled at them.
+He is an enthusiast of data motivated analysis, machine learning, statistical computing and methodology.
+He loves to learn new knowledge and can quickly become skilled at them.

 ## Self-motivated learner